3 Costly Website Mistakes That Are Driving Your Clients Away (And How to Fix Them)

 Low-quality or irrelevant visuals make your site feel unprofessional and untrustworthy.

-Images and video should be relevant to your topic/niche.
+Images and video should be relevant to your specific wellness practice.

-Mis-matched image/video styles will make your website look sloppy and unprofessional.
+Mis-matched image and video styles will make your website look unorganized and unprofessional.

 How To Fix It: